WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 signature to prove that a resource comes from a particular origin, and they're probably not usable for that purpose.

+This would require an extension to the {{ZIP}} format, similar to {{JAR}}'s signatures.

+In any cryptographic system, the specification is responsible to make correct implementations easier to deploy than incorrect implementations ({{easy-implementation}}).

 ### Random access {#random-access}

 When a package is stored on disk, the browser can access arbitrary resources without a linear scan.

+{{MHTML}} would need to be extended with an index of the byte offsets of each contained resource.

 ### Resources from multiple origins in a package {#multiple-origins}